2018 GRANT APPLICATION DOWNLOAD HERE

 You can always include a 3-5 minute disk if you feel that it will help portray your project and the Grant Committee will watch it if it opens on a MAC.
 Please limit hard copy attachments to six images of your work.
 We recognize the costs associated with certain prints and accept photocopies.
 If you want your material back, send a SASE along with your application and your materials will be returned.

 We’re interested in art projects that educate the public on topical issues that seek to enrich and inform the public on important subjects such as the environment, social justice, civil rights and other contemporary issues facing the country (and the planet), that other organizations might hesitate to fund.
 You may call this Activist Art.
-The Foundation also gives special consideration to communities and school districts underserved by the arts, and this is NOT limited or directed to Title One Schools which received funding.
-We wish to ensure that ALL children have ART IN THEIR LIVES to better help them meet the challenges of today’s world.
+The Foundation also gives special consideration to communities that feel that their children are underserved by the arts.
+We are NOT driven by a classification of a school being a Title One School. “(Title I, Part A (Title I) of the Elementary and Secondary Education Act, as amended (ESEA) provides financial assistance to local educational agencies (LEAs) and schools with high numbers or high percentages of children from low-income families to help ensure that all children meet challenging state academic standards).”
 Our website will give you the best understanding of the types of projects we fund and you are encouraged to explore all the grants given in past years.
-That is one of the reasons why we archive all grants on our website.
+That is one of the reasons why we archive all Grants on our website.

-References are not required, but if you decide to include them, two is sufficient.
-Often, applicants will also include letters of support from collaborating organizations/partners with their application.
+References are not required, but if you decide to include them, two are sufficient.
+Often, applicants will also include letters of support from collaborating organizations/partners with their applications.
 This is very helpful in our deliberations.
 If any references or letters of support are provided, they should be included with your application.

 NO. We ask that all information be provided in one submission.
 The obvious exception(s) would be if there was a major change in your project.
 Sometimes PFW upon reviewing a Grant proposal may contact you for additional information or clarification or even make suggestions to strengthen your proposal if we are “intrigued” by it.